microdotblog/indie-microblogging/Part 3/Microformats.md

 More recently there has been a new push with support from Tim-Berners Lee to bring these ideas to social networks and new apps.
 The [Solid spec][8] frequently references RDF and JSON-LD.

+In a [FAQ for the AT Protocol][9], Bluesky writes about why they chose to create a new protocol instead of using ActivityPub, and why a new format instead of RDF:

+> [RDF][10] is intended for extremely general cases in which the systems share very little infrastructure.
+It’s conceptually elegant but difficult to use, often adding a lot of syntax which devs don't understand.
+JSON-LD simplifies the task of consuming RDF vocabularies, but it does so by hiding the underlying concepts, not by making RDF more legible.

+AT Protocol instead uses a schema system called Lexicon.
+It also uses JSON but is a little more concise and readable than JSON-LD.

-There are some people who have really interesting, unique needs for structured data.
+There are some people who have really interesting, unique needs for more complicated structured data.
 Those people can continue to use RDF and JSON-LD.
 The rest of us should use something simpler.

 Let me underscore the timeline at the beginning of my story, when my friend Travis and I were giving that presentation about MCF.
 That was _25 years ago_.
 There are web developers working today that have lived their entire lives in the span of time since these ideas first started appearing.

-In a post in 2001 titled [Metacrap][9], Cory Doctorow had cut through some of the optimism:
+In a post in 2001 titled [Metacrap][11], Cory Doctorow had cut through some of the optimism:

 > A world of exhaustive, reliable metadata would be a utopia.
 It's also a pipe-dream, founded on self-delusion, nerd hubris and hysterically inflated market opportunities.